Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \paragraph{Comparison of Bode-Fano optimal matching circuit and single-pole resonator}\mbox{}

-We now compare the Bode-Fano optimal matching circuit (the top-hat described in Section \ref{sssec:Bode_Fano_opt}).
+We now compare the single-pole resonator to the Bode-Fano optimal matching network (the top-hat described in Section \ref{sssec:Bode_Fano_opt}).
 We find the resonance frequency and the matching parameter $\xi$ that maximize the scaled, log-uniform-search value functional (\ref{eq:F_gen_scaled}) for integrated sensitivity across $\nu_{l}\leq \nu \leq \nu_{h}$.
 In the previous section, we asked, given a resonance frequency, how do we optimize the matching parameter $\xi$ for integrated sensitivity.
 Here, we ask which resonance frequency we choose to best approach the Bode-Fano bound.
-We expect that the resonance frequency should be close to the upper bound of the search range, $\nu_{r} \approx \nu_{h}$, because the thermal occupation number decreases with frequency, decreasing the noise-equivalent number and increasing $\psi$.

 We relax the assumption of fixed resonance frequency and observe that whatever the resonance frequency is, the optimal matching parameter is given by (\ref{eq:xi_opt}).
 We take the loss $R(\nu)=R$ to be frequency-independent.
-The scaled, log-uniform-search value functional of equation (\ref{eq:F_gen_scaled}) now reads
+Using equation (\ref{eq:F_neu_res_eval}), the scaled, log-uniform-search value functional (\ref{eq:F_gen_scaled}) reads

-where we have, similar to $\psi$, replaced the transmission profile with the relevant matching network parameters in the argument of $\bar{F}$.
-We have derived the above equation simply by eliminating the $\gamma_{1} (L_{\rm PU}/R)^{2}$ term in (\ref{eq:F_neu_res_eval}), as we did in deriving (\ref{eq:F_gen_scaled}).
-The first fraction is an increasing function of $\nu_{r}$, so the value function is optimized by taking $\nu_{r}=\nu_{h}$.
-In summary, the resonant circuit that best approaches the Bode-Fano bound in (\ref{eq:BF_magic_ineq}) is one at the top of the search range, for which the value of the optimization functional is
+where we have--similar to (\ref{eq:InvN_Spectrum_xi})--replaced the transmission profile with the relevant network parameters in the argument of $\bar{F}_{\rm log}$.
+The first fraction is an increasing function of $\nu_{r}$, so the value functional is optimized by taking $\nu_{r}=\nu_{h}$:

 We now discuss important features of the results for resonators--in particular, the optimum matching parameter (\ref{eq:xi_opt}) and the result (\ref{eq:BF_res_opt}) comparing the best resonator to the Bode-Fano bound.